chandralegend/chandralegend/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on MoraGPA App
+- 🔭 I’m currently working on MoraGPA App, HomeIO(Offline Home Automation System)
 - 🌱 I’m currently learning GraphQL, Software Engineering Principles
 - 👯 I’m looking to collaborate on ML related services
 - ⚡ Fun fact: listening to Opera Music while drinking 🍺  is the bomb!